Forward-backward correlations between multiplicities in windows separated in azimuth and rapidity: The Model

-Important that by (\ref{C2_Lam}) we see that the value of the common constant (pedestal) in $C_2$ is physically important.
-The height of the pedestal, $\omega_N/\av N$=$D_N/\av {N}^2$, contains the important physical information on the magnitude of the fluctuation of the number of emitters $N$ at different energies and centrality fixation \cite{CapKr78}.
+We note that constant term in (\ref{C2_Lam}) is physically important.
+Its magnitude, $\omega_N/\av N = D_N/\av {N}^2$, corresponds to the magnitude of the fluctuation of the number of sources \cite{CapKr78}.
+The last depends on the initial energy and the fixation of collision centrality.